Ching-Ju-Henry/ROLO/README.md

 - Green: ROLO Tracking
 - Red: Ground Truth

----
-## License

-ROLO is released under the Apache License Version 2.0 (refer to the LICENSE file for details).

----
 ## Citation
 The details are published as a technical report on arXiv.
 If you use the code and models, please cite the following paper:
 [arXiv:1607.05781](http://arxiv.org/abs/1607.05781).